nymtech/docs/content/run-nym-nodes/mixnodes.md

 nym-mixnode init --id winston-smithnode --host $(curl ifconfig.me) --location YourCity
 ```

 To participate in the Nym testnet, `--host` must be publicly routable on the internet.
 It can be either an Ipv4 or IPv6 address.
-Your node *must* be able to send TCP data using *both* IPv4 and IPv6 (as other nodes you talk to will use either protocol).
+Your node *must* be able to send TCP data using *both* IPv4 and IPv6 (as other nodes you talk to may use either protocol).
+The above command gets your IP automatically using an external service `$(curl ifconfig.me)`.
+Enter it manually if you don't have `curl` installed.

 The `--location` flag is optional but helps us debug the testnet.